 8pm till 1.00am Only £40.00 Per Person

-Stanley Palace is a stunning 16th Century Tudor building is said to be one of the most haunted locations in Chester, built in 1591 over the former Black Frairy, There has been many reports of Ghostly sigtings (many believe this is the daughter (Elizabeth) of Sir Peter Warburton) Over the many years there has been numerious reports of unexplained happenings and activity.
+Stanley Palace is a stunning 16th Century Tudor building is said to be one of the most haunted locations in Chester, built in 1591 over the former Black Frairy, There has been many reports of Ghostly sightings (many believe this is the daughter (Elizabeth) of Sir Peter Warburton) Over the many years there has been numerous reports of unexplained happenings and activity.
 The sound of doors have been heard opening when nobody is present.
 Strange unexplained sweet perfume smells appear from nowhere, loud thuds, drastic temperature changes and many people witness a strange presence on the main staircase.
 These are just some of the strange happenings here dare you join the Paranormal Eye Team as we unlock Stanley Palace and invite you to delve into the unknown secrets of this building.

 The Hauntings of Stanley Palace

-Many believe this 16th century tudor building is home to many ghosts, Staff and visitors at this location have seen ghostly figures a female dressed in period clothing, many believe this to be Peter Warburtons daugter who inherited the house in 1621, she is said to roam the hallways here.
-There has been disembodied footsteps captured on nightvision camcorders along with the sound of a piano playing when the building is completly empty.
+Many believe this 16th century tudor building is home to many ghosts, Staff and visitors at this location have seen ghostly figures a female dressed in period clothing, many believe this to be Peter Warburtons daughter who inherited the house in 1621, she is said to roam the hallways here.
+There has been disembodied footsteps captured on night vision camcorders along with the sound of a piano playing when the building is completely empty.
 There has been numerous reports of ghostly dark hooded figure seen on the grand staircase (many believe this is one of the former monks).
 The Sound of someone pacing up and down the gallery is often heard when there is no actual person there.
 There has also been many reports of small children heard running, and laughing throughout this building.
 Can you brave the evening inside Chester`s most haunted building ?

 The History of Stanley Palace